-The art and science of goal-setting is a huge part of my work as a guide for women, and my work as a profitable business owner, so I make it my duty to read these kinds of articles.
+The art and science of goal-setting is a huge part of my work as a guide for women.
+As such, I make it my duty to read these kinds of articles.

 Usually I find that these goal-bashing articles are more click-bait than anything.
 Here’s my conclusion: If you don’t like the words “goals” or “goal-setting” then call it something else.
 Goal-setting is simply a time to consider our most closely held desires, wishes, insights, intentions, dreams, and visions.
 It can be as practical and as woo-woo as you want.
 Everything is what we make it…including our lives.